 Ohio uses a traditional tort liability system with a comparative negligence law.
 If you are involved in an accident, the law and insurance companies will determine who's at fault for the accident, and by how much.
 After that, the insurance company of the at-fault driver should pay the people who were injured.
 The amount the company pays is based on the amount of damage and injury done by their driver, minus an amount of the total equal to the percentage of fault charged to the other people.

 Ohio law states that you must be able to pay for injuries to people or property damage you cause.
-Most people accomplish this by purchasing a car insurance policy meeting the legal requirements listed above.
-You may also purchase a $30,000 surety bond from an authorized company, or file proof with the BMV proving that bonds or money have been deposited with the State Treasurer.
+Most people accomplish this by purchasing a car insurance policy but Ohio also allows one to show financial responsibility by showing:

 Ohio requires you to prove you meet the financial responsibility requirements whenever a police officer requests it during a traffic stop or accident, when appearing in court for a traffic violation, and when requested by the BMV via their random verification procedures.

-The Ohio BMV randomly selects 5% of registered vehicle owners and mails a letter asking for proof of insurance.
+The Ohio BMV randomly selects 5 percent of registered vehicle owners and mails a letter asking for proof of insurance.
 If you get one, you have 21 days to send proof that you were insured on the day they sent the letter.